Campus Library & Makerspace Storage Systems

 Reduce the stacks’ footprint with high-density mobile shelving

 The high-density mobile shelving systems keep materials on-site in about half the space of static shelving.
-Thereby freeing up space for individual study areas.
+This results in freed up space for individual study areas.
 It creates socially distant collaboration areas or other use areas.
 Compact shelving can also create boundary areas to help enforce density guidelines.
-To reduce high-touch surfaces, consider powered mobile systems that allow users to open and close aisles from their personal mobile devices, This cuts down on touch of public screens.
+To reduce high-touch surfaces, consider powered mobile systems that allow users to open and close aisles from their personal mobile devices.
+This cuts down on touch of public screens.
 Now, we can discuss aesthetics.

 Architects and designers appreciate our quality storage products.
 But we are also agile enough to produce custom solutions for the customers.
 Our storage solutions can be easily integrated into an interior decorators design.
 Next, we will show you how designers can create flexible space.